james-jlo-long/css-club/README.md

 Legal](https://tldrlegal.com/license/mit-license) and full details can be found in LICENSE.txt.

-Files that are **excluded** from this license are the deck.js files (located in the "deck" folder).
-At time of writing, these files are also licensed under MIT (license file included in the "deck" folder) but the [deck.js GitHub repository](https://github.com/imakewebthings/deck.js/) should be checked for clarification as I do not own the copyright to that software.
+Files that are **excluded** from this license are the reveal.js files (located in the "reveal" folder).
+At time of writing, these files are also licensed under MIT (license file included in the "reveal" folder) but the [reveal.js GitHub repository](https://github.com/hakimel/reveal.js) should be checked for clarification as I do not own the copyright to that software.